Xunius/gplot/README.md

 * `num = 10` specifies the **desired** number of contourf levels.
 * `zero = 1`: 0 is allowed to be one of the contourf levels.
-* `split = 1`: split a divergence colorbar if the plotted data has both positive and negative values.
+* `split = 1`: split a divergence colorbar if the plotted data have both positive and negative values.
 * `vmin = 95000`: **desired** minimum level of the contourf levels.
 * `qr = 0.01`: **desired** maximum level of the contourf levels, specified by the 0.01 right quantile.